 Go With a Theme!

-I, myself, found it much easier to pick a theme and then spread my wings that way.
+When planning out what items I wanted to use for summertime, I found it much easier to pick a theme and then spread my wings that way.
 For the most part, I stayed on theme but I do like to dabble a bit to spice things up.

 For example, I chose to go with a lemon theme this summer and although A LOT of my summer décor is lemons, I opted out of using lemons in my entryway and on my kitchen island.
 I just felt like my house already reached the lemon limit as I used lemons for my wreaths, flower vases in the living room, and there’s also a decent-sized lemon tree on the dining table (#noregrets).